-The College uses an electronic system called Turnitin.
+The College uses an electronic Plagiarism Tool.
 This scans an extensive database of sources, including the internet and the work of other students.
-Turnitin will identify the percentage of the content submitted which has been copied from other sources.
+The plagiarism tool will identify the percentage of the content submitted which has been copied from other sources.

-There are some simple rules you can follow when submitting work where you have used other sources:
+There are some simple rules you can follow when submitting work: